ninaperic/first-project/README.md

     * [Credits](#credits)
 * [**Acknowledgements**](#acknowledgements)

 ![Screenshot of the website](https://github.com/ninaperic/vintage-clocks/blob/main/assets/readme_images/devices.png)

 ## User Experience (UX)

-### User stories
+## User stories

+- As a user I want to understand what Vintage Clocks Shop is about.
-- As a user I want to
+- As a user I want to know the story about Vintage Clocks Shop.
-- As a user I want to
+- As a user I want to see pictures of the clocks the shop sells.
-- As a user I want to
+- As a user I want to navigate trough the pages od the web site.
-- As a user I want to
+- As a user I want to be able to contact the shop.
-- As a user I want to
+- As a user I want to see where the shop is located.
-- As a user I want to
+- As a user I want to see who made the website.

 ## Site Structure